spiderkitten/Starbug/local/books/2025reads.md

 <div class="textbox">
 <h3>2025 Reads</h3>
-<p>Reading slump this year... started a bunch of books but haven't really finished any of them.
-But if you want more recs check the previous years!</p>
+<p>Reading slump this year... started a bunch of books but haven't really finished any of them. </p>

   <div class="bookgallery">
     {%- for books in books -%}